Writer who accused Trump of rape in 1990s files new lawsuit - ExBulletin

 At least hundreds of lawsuits are expected, many from women who say they were assaulted by co-workers, prison guards, medical providers or others.

-In her new claims, Carroll argues Trump committed battery when he forcibly raped and groped her and defamed her when he denied raping her last month.
+In her new claims, Carroll argues that Trump committed battery “when he forcibly raped and groped her” and defamed her when he denied raping her last month.

-Trump said in his statement that Carroll completely made up a story that I met her at the doors of that crowded New York City department store and, within minutes, knocked her out.
-It’s a hoax and a lie, like all the other hoaxes that have been played to me over the past seven years.
+Trump said in his statement that Carroll “completely made up a story that I met her at the doors of that crowded department store in New York City and within minutes ‘passed out’ to her.
+It’s a hoax. and a lie, like all the other pranks I’ve had in the past seven years.”

+Former President Donald Trump prepares to speak at a Save America rally on October 1, 2022 in Warren, Michigan.

 Carroll’s new ability to sue Trump for rape could help him avoid a potentially deadly legal loophole in his original defamation case.

-If the courts ultimately find that Trump’s original disparaging comments about Carroll’s rape allegation were part of his job as president, he would be barred from prosecuting him for those remarks because federal employees are protected from abuse. defamation claims.
+If the courts ultimately determine that Trump’s original derogatory comments about Carroll’s rape allegation were part of his job as president, he would be barred from prosecuting him for those comments because federal employees are protected from abuse. defamation claims.
 Such protection would not cover the things he did before becoming president.

 Judge Lewis A. Kaplan, who is presiding over the libel suit that Carroll filed three years ago, may decide to include the new claims in a trial likely to take place in the spring.